 Chart presents (re)insurers’ Solvency II ratios compiled by Guy Carpenter for the first half of 2016.
 Many companies publish their solvency ratios without being required to do so, and some others actually specify target solvency ratio ranges as part of their risk appetite and financial targets.
 Solvency ratios are another metric for investors to use when assessing the relative financial strength of companies - and (re)insurance buyers can do the same when assessing counterparty risk.

 Archive for the ‘Chart Room’ Category

-From one of GC Capital Ideas’ more popular categories, we highlight the top ten Chart Room stories viewed during the second quarter of 2014:
+From one of GC Capital Ideas’ more popular categories, we highlight the top Chart Room stories viewed during the fourth quarter of 2016:

 Chart examines the policy coverage matrix between cyber and property lines of insurance coverage.
 Below shows how the four types of subject matter (columns A-D) are generally covered by direct policies, relative to the various types of cyber and property perils (rows 1-5).
 Where cover is predominantly provided by property or cyber, the relevant icon is shown in blue.
 Where there is a degree of ambiguity, or coverage is limited, the icon is shown in gray.

 Chart highlights the result of a survey taken of 107 insurance and reinsurance professionals conducted by Guy Carpenter at the 2016 annual meeting of the Property Casualty Insurers Association of America when asked which market forces are viewed as the most disruptive to the (re)insurance industry.